awaisshah228/solidity-by-example.github.io/README.md

 - [ ] build pipeline (.gitignore index.html.js and rebuild it when deploy)
 - [ ] auto deploy on pr merge
 - [ ] exercises
+- [ ] expand code width to fit 80 columns into mobile
-- [ ] sidenav and or link to next topic
+- [ ] link to next topic
 - [ ] seo
 - [ ] submarine send